Copley Junior School is proud to be registered with Doncaster Children’s University™ as a ‘Learning Destination’.

 Children's University Graduation 2019

-In July 2018 we attended the Children's University Graduation Ceremony at Doncaster Hub.
-Sixty two of our children 'graduated', having achieved at least 30 hours of extra-curricular learning.
+In July 2019 we attended the Children's University Graduation Ceremony at Doncaster Hub.
+Seventy one of our children 'graduated', having achieved at least 30 hours of extra-curricular learning.
 Many of our pupils have achieved far more than this - in some cases, over 1000 hours and counting!
 Thank you to parents/carers who were able to join us for this lovely occasion.
 During the year, children have received their certificates for each stage of extra-curricular learning and at the Children's University Graduation the children received their Certificate of Participation.

 The Children's University Graduation 2019 - our graduates from Copley Junior